David Lang (rugby union): Provincial career

-He was one of three Paisley players that made the West of Scotland District side to play the East of Scotland District on 26 February 1876.
+He was one of three Paisley players who made the West of Scotland District side to play the East of Scotland District on 26 February 1876.
 He played for the West side again in the same fixture on 9 February 1878.

 He made the Whites Trial side that played against the Blues Trial side on 16 February 1878.

 International career

 Lang was capped by Scotland twice, in the period 1876 to 1877.

 Family

 He was the son of Robert Howard Lang and Jane Reid.
 He had brothers James, Howard and Robert; sisters Helen, Mary, Jane; and a half-sister Isabella.
 He married Margaret Galt and they had 5 children: Robert, John, Jean, David and Helen.

 Outside of rugby union

 He became a dyer of fabrics in Paisley's cotton trade.

 Emigration

 He emigrated to the United States and became a naturalised citizen in 1917 in Suffolk, New York.